hiranosasuke/availity-registration-form/README.md

 # availity-registration-form

-Full stack MEAN application coding excersise.
+Full stack MEAN application coding exercise.
 Create a registration user interface so healthcare providers can join.
 In order to run the applications for the front-end and the back-end, there are a few steps to take:

 ### Node